 The following fee schedule associated with the Transfer and Recycling Station.

-Demolition Debris - residential demolition may be disposed of for $20 per cubic yard; with a 2-cubic yard limit.
+- As of February 1, 2022, residential demolition may be disposed of for .10 cents per pound.
+Residents must be weighed on the scale at the Transfer Station.
 Some samples of demolition debris: sheetrock, wood decking, wood fencing, roof shingles, and building material from remodeling projects.

 Should a resident hire a private contractor to dispose of debris, the resident is responsible for obtaining a "temporary permit" This "temporary permit" is issued to the resident and must include the name of the hauler, town the hauler is located in, make / model / license plate of the vehicle that the hauler is using to dispose the debris.
 Fees associated with the disposal may be paid at the Transfer Station or the Department of Public Works office.
 Payment at the Transfer Station is check or debit card only; cash or check may be used at the Public Works office.